How to Invest in Retirement: A Comprehensive Guide

 Example 2: The Lincoln Family

 The Lincoln family, on the other hand, entered retirement in an upward trending bull market.
 When they take their first withdrawal of $50,000 in retirement, it represents less than 2% of the portfolio value.

 The Lincolns continue to have high returns in the early years and don’t face severe downturns in the market until later in retirement.

 The financial consequences of retiring in a bear market are twofold:

-They also must withdrawal a more significant percentage of their portfolio just to meet their fixed expenses in retirement.
+The Washingtons must withdrawal a bigger percentage of their portfolio just to meet their fixed expenses in retirement.

 That’s sequence risk in a nutshell, and it’s an issue everyone must consider when planning how to invest in retirement at age 55, 60, 65, or older.